What are Multi-Cancer Early Detection (MCEDs)?

 In 2022 MCEDs became a key component of President Biden’s “Cancer Moonshot” program.
 As a result, the U.S. National Cancer Institute plans to support large population studies of MCEDs beginning in 2024. (https://prevention.cancer.gov/major-programs/mcd).

 MCEDs are a relatively new type of cancer screening approach that began to enter the market in 2019 and 2020.
 Most MCEDs measure circulating tumor DNA (ctDNA).
 20/20’s OneTest for Cancer, in contrast, measures tumor antigens, proteins that tumor cells release in the bloodstream or present on their surface that are recognized by the immune system

 These protein biomarkers have FDA-approved in-vitro diagnostic (IVD) test kits available through major US diagnostic manufacturers.
 The use of FDA-approved tests, run in a CLIA certified laboratory, ensures the analytical performance of these tests.
 Furthermore, by using these off-the-shelf individual tests, the costs of OneTest™ can be kept to a minimum making it one of the most affordable MCEDs on the market.

-Unlike most other available MCEDs, OneTest™ was developed in an entirely asymptomatic, real-world cohort of individuals, meaning that at the time of testing patients were not known to have cancer and all identified cancers were detected in the post-test period.
+Unlike most other available MCEDs, OneTest™ was developed in an entirely asymptomatic, real-world cohort of individuals, meaning that at the time of testing, patients were not known to have cancer and all identified cancers were detected in the post-test period.
 Most developers use known cases of disease for test development which allows them to use smaller study cohorts.
-This later approach may result in biomarker signatures that have greater ability to differentiate between cancer and non-cancer (greater sensitivity and specificity), but less overall utility, as they do not detect cancer as early.
+This latter approach may result in biomarker signatures that have greater ability to differentiate between cancer and non-cancer (greater sensitivity and specificity), but less overall utility, as they do not detect cancer as early.